 The Company is a different vehicle from any other investment fund managed by either BlackRock or the Kelso Principals.
 The Company's investment strategies will differ from those of other private funds that are or have been managed by BlackRock, the Kelso Principals or their respective affiliates.
 The Company will not invest in any private company in which BlackRock, Kelso or any of their affiliates or any of the unregistered investment funds managed by them already has an investment at that time.
 This may adversely affect the pace at which the Company makes investments.
 The Company can provide no assurance that it will replicate the historical or future performance of BlackRock's or Kelso's private investment funds and cautions investors that the Company's investment returns may be substantially lower than the returns achieved by those private funds.
-As a business development company, the Company is subject to certain investment funds.
+As a business development company, the Company is subject to certain investment restrictions that do not apply to BlackRock's or Kelso's private investment funds.